Milwaukee Panthers men's basketball: 2006–2015: Rob Jeter era

-The Panthers' most recent Horizon League regular season championship came in 2011.
+The Panthers' most recent Horizon League regular season championship came in 2011, where they'd host the Horizon League Championship game, but lost to Butler.
 In 2014, the Panthers won the Horizon League tournament, making their first NCAA tournament appearance since 2006.
 Just a few weeks later, UWM was handed a one-year postseason ban due to a low Academic Progress Rate.
-Under Jeter, while the Panthers were mostly competitive, they were unable to stay consistently on top in the Horizon League.
+Under Jeter, while the Panthers were mostly competitive, they were unable to stay consistently on top in the Horizon League standings.

 On March 17, 2016, Milwaukee fired Rob Jeter after 11 seasons with the Panthers.

-2016–2021: Program on the decline
+2016–2021: LaVall Jordan and Pat Baldwin eras

-On April 7, Milwaukee announced that Michigan assistant coach LaVall Jordan would be the new head coach.
+On April 7, 2016, Milwaukee announced that Michigan assistant coach LaVall Jordan would be the new head coach.

 Less than one year later, on March 3, 2017, the Panthers made history by being the first No. 10 seed to win a game in the Horizon League Tournament.
 They went on to place second overall in the tournament, losing to Northern Kentucky in the championship game on March 7.
 After this one lone season, Jordan accepted the head coaching job at Butler.
+On June 20, Milwaukee hired Northwestern assistant coach Pat Baldwin as their new head coach.

-In 2021, the Panthers made national news when they were able to successfully recruit Patrick Baldwin Jr, who was rated by ESPN as the #5 top basketball prospect in the country.
-Baldwin struggled with injury in his freshman season, and the Panthers finished the season a dismal 10-22.
-Even so, Baldwin was selected 28th by the Golden State Warriors in the 2022 NBA Draft, becoming the first player in the program to be a first-round draft pick.
-Coach Pat Baldwin Sr. was fired at the end of the season.
+In 2021, the Panthers made national news when they were able to successfully recruit Baldwin's son Patrick Baldwin Jr., who was rated by ESPN as the number four rated recruit in the country, becoming the highest rated player to commit to a Horizon League school.
+Baldwin Jr. struggled with injury in his freshman season, and the Panthers finished the season 10–22.
+On March 2, 2022, Pat Baldwin was fired as head coach after five straight losing seasons.
+Patrick Baldwin Jr. declared for the 2022 NBA draft, where he was selected 28th overall by the Golden State Warriors, becoming the first player in program history to be selected in the first round.

 2022–Present: Bart Lundy era

-On March 18, 2022, the Panthers hired Bart Lundy, a successful Division II coach at Queens (NC), as the team's next head coach.
-In Lundy's first season as head coach, the Panthers won 20 regular season games for the first time since 2004-05, finishing 2nd in the Horizon League, though the young team would lose in the semifinals of the conference tournament to Cleveland State.